-What other drugs will affect Anafranil (clomipramine)?
+What other drugs will affect Anafranil?

-Many drugs can interact with clomipramine.
+Many drugs can affect Anafranil.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.
-Tell your doctor about all your current medicines and any you start or stop using, especially:
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Anafranil (clomipramine)

-- Side Effects
+- Side effects

-- Dosage Information
+- Dosage information

-- Generic Availability
+- Generic availability